SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 | (LAMBDA (args . body)) | (args . body)   |
 | #\\A                   | \\A             |

-Instead of the backquote (`) the dollar sign ($) is used as the abbreviation for QUASIQUOTE, because the backquote is not part of the charsets of old machines TUNIX Lisp intends to support.
+Because the backquote (`) is not part of the charsets of old machines TUNIX Lisp intends to support, the dollar sign ($) is used as the abbreviation for QUASIQUOTE.

 MEMBER and FIND are comparing with EQ instead of EQL as these functions are used internally as well and need to be fast.
-You'll have to Use NEMBER-IF or FIND-IF together with EQL to match numbers by value.
+Use NEMBER-IF or FIND-IF together with EQL to match numbers by value.

-LAMBDA is not around.
+LAMBDA is not around yet.
 Function expressions are quoted when used as arguments to other functions.
-That makes compiling them to 'native' function impossible, so something similar will have to be included in later versions.
+That makes compiling them to 'native' function impossible, so something similar will have to be in later versions.

 ### Symbols are strings

-Symbols have a name and a value and they also serve as strings.
-They can be converted to and from character value
+Symbols have a case-sensitive name and a value and they also serve as strings.
+They can be converted to and from character value lists:
-lists:

 ~~~lisp
 (symbol '(\A \B \C)) -> "ABC"
 ~~~

-Symbols may also be anonymous, containing no name at all.
+Symbols may also be anonymous, with no name at all.
-That's useful for macro functions.

 ~~~lisp
 (symbol) ; Anonymous symbol that won't get re-used.